 The priority of the computer networking specialist is the day-to-day support that keeps the network functioning.
-A small travel agency, for instance, cannot function if it does not have access to its computer network of airlines and travel databases.
-Plenty of businesses would be in the same predicament.
 The computer networking specialist maintains the software and hardware, monitors the system for potential disturbances, analyzes problems, and develops plans for potential solutions.
-A solid technical support background can help in network administration because it exposes students to unexpected problems and brings them into contact with a broad range of products and computer activities.
-Networking specialists can anticipate problems and develop plans to prevent them or to reduce their effects when they do happen.
+Networking specialists must anticipate problems and develop plans to prevent them, or at least to minimize their effects when they do happen.

 In some systems, the computer-networking specialist also oversees the security system for the network.
 Computer crime is a growing problem, and networking specialists are constantly being challenged to find new ways to thwart potential information thieves.
 They must understand the nature of the information being protected, the type of software and hardware being used, and the myriad possible ways to breach its security.

 Trends in Computer Networking Careers

 According to 2014 data from the U.S. Bureau of Labor Statistics, more than 366,400 people made their living as computer networking specialists or systems administrators in 2012.
-That number is expected to grow faster than the national average between 2012 and 2022 because more companies are investing heavily in computer networks.
-As this investment continues, the companies may be more interested in developing security features that prevent electronic attacks.
+That number is expected to grow faster than the national average between 2012 and 2022 because more companies are investing more heavily in computer networks, which need specialists to maintain them.

 Career Education in Computer Networking